 Healthy Apple supports child care educators in implementing research-based best practices in nutrition and physical activity for children from birth to age 5.

-NEW!
 Click here to check out our Healthy Apple Interactive Guide.
-This fun and engaging new tool will help you promote physical activity throughout the day and will teach you about free Healthy Apple resources to make your program healthier.
+This fun and engaging tool will help you promote physical activity throughout the day and will teach you about free Healthy Apple resources to make your program healthier.

 The Healthy Apple program includes (1) a self-assessment of current practices, (2) goal-setting assistance to improve those practices and (3) resources, workshops and coaching to help meet these goals.

 Each year we award child care educators who have demonstrated excellence in their nutrition and physical activity practices.
 The program was developed by the San Francisco Child Care Wellness Collaborative with support from the Mayor of San Francisco, San Francisco Office of Early Care and Education, First 5 San Francisco, San Francisco Department of Public Health, and Children’s Council of San Francisco.

 Our Healthy Apple program was featured in BMC Public Health, a peer-reviewed journal that considers articles on the epidemiology of disease and the understanding of all aspects of public health.
 Click here to read the full article, or scroll down (below the video) to read an excerpt.

 Learn more about Healthy Apple and meet one of our participants in this video:

 More about our Healthy Apple Program (from the BMC Public Health Journal):